DEVYANI

 How strong is Devyani Internatl. balance sheet?

-Balance sheet of Devyani Internatl. is moderately strong, But short term working capital might become an issue for this company.
+Balance sheet of Devyani Internatl. is strong.
+But short term working capital might become an issue for this company.

 Is the profitablity of Devyani Internatl. improving?